Benford's Curse: Tracing Digit Bias to Numerical Hallucination in LLMs: Analyzing the Mechanisms of Digit Bias

-\paragraph{What Drives Digit Bias in the Final Layer’s FFN?} The FFN output depends on both the input representation and the learned parameters.
+\paragraph{What Drives Digit Bias in the FFN?} The output of an FFN layer is shaped not only by the input representation but also by the directional structure of its learned parameters.
 While inputs are often complex and difficult to interpret, the output directions of individual neurons offer a more interpretable handle.
-Building on the interpretability analysis above, we examine whether the long-tailed digit distribution from the pretraining corpus is reflected in the FFN’s parameters.
+Building on the interpretability analysis above, we examine whether the skewed digit distribution from the pretraining corpus is reflected in the FFN’s parameters.
 To this end, we compute the DSC of each neuron with respect to each digit, and then aggregate these scores to obtain a model-wide selectivity profile.
 We find a strong correlation between this profile and the digit frequency distribution in the pretraining data (\( r = 0.949 \), Pearson), suggesting that the FFN not only encodes general numerical knowledge but also internalizes corpus-level frequency biases.
 Figure~\ref{fig:neurons} shows the DSC distributions of the top 1000 most selective neurons for digit 1 and digit 7.
-Neurons associated with digit 1 consistently exhibit higher selectivity scores than those for digit 7, indicating that the model allocates greater representational capacity to more frequent digits.
+Neurons associated with digit 1 consistently exhibit higher selectivity scores than those for digit 7, indicating that the model dedicates a larger portion of its representational space to more frequent digits.
 This uneven allocation likely contributes directly to the emergence of digit bias in generation.